Alexander J. Marshall: Early life

 The son of Charles Fleming Marshall and his wife, the former Lucy Pickett (both families being among the First Families of Virginia), Alexander J. Marshall was born in Fauquier County, Virginia.
 A grandson of Revolutionary War patriot Thomas Marshall, he was a cousin of Chief Justice John Marshall (many of whose sons likewise became lawyers).

-In 1827 A.J.
-Marshall married Maria Rose Taylor (1808–1844).
+In 1827, Marshall married Maria Rose Taylor (1808–1844).
 Their children who survived to adulthood included Charles Marshall (1830–1902), Catherine Taylor Marshall (1832–1866) and Lily Marshall Green (1837–1919).
 After her death, Marshall remarried on November 5, 1845 to Ann E. Robb (1824–1907), and they had daughters Lucy (1855–after 1907) and Agnes Marshall Chew (1859–after 1907).

 Career

-Alexander J. Marshall gave up his private legal practice in 1832 upon being elected Fauquier County clerk, one of three elected positions in every Virginia county.
+Marshall gave up his private legal practice in 1832 upon being elected Fauquier County clerk, one of three elected positions in every Virginia county.
 He was re-elected many times until leaving the office in 1846.
 In December 1843, Mashall supported Martin Brooke, who made various charges against former delegate and later Fauquier County Circuit Judge John Scott, father of Fauquier's multi-term delegate Robert Eden Scott.

 From his home in Warrenton, Marshall also promoted the Rappahannock Canal which in the 1830s was planned to extend from Barnett's Mill in Culpeper County downstream to Fredericksburg, the first (or last) navigable port at the fall line of the Rappahannock River, which drains into the Potomac River and ultimately Chesapeake Bay.
 The canal into Virginia's Piedmont Region had been planned since circa 1811, and received further support when the United States Mine and other mining companies established gold, quartz and other mines near the Rappahannock and Rapidan Rivers in the 1830s.

 The canal consisted of a series of concrete and stone locks and gates enclosing ponds which bypassed the non-navigable sections of the Rappahannock river.
 Thus, the canal supplemented (and often ran nearly parallel to) the Rappahannock.
 Although parts of the project had begun at the Fredericksburg end by 1829, that had fallen into disrepair before further construction began in earnest in November 1847, The canal allowed farmers' produce from Fauquier, Culpeper and Rappahaannock Counties access to the markets in Fredericksburg (with ready links to Richmond, Washington D.C. and Baltimore, Maryland), as well as allowed imported or manufactured goods to travel upstream more cheaply than by wagon teams.